atulkamble/AviatrixACE/index.md

 - **Why use BGP?**
 BGP is an optional feature you can use with Azure Route-Based VPN gateways.
 You should also make sure your on-premises VPN devices support BGP before you enable the feature.
 You can continue to use Azure VPN gateways and your on-premises VPN devices without BGP.
 It is the equivalent of using static routes (without BGP) vs. using dynamic routing with BGP between your networks and Azure.

+# FlightPath
+FlightPath is a troubleshooting tool.
+It retrieves and displays, in a side by side fashion, AWS EC2 related information such as Security Groups, Route table and route table entries and network ACL.
+This helps you to identify connectivity problems.

 # Author Profile:
 - [LinkedIn: atuljkamble](https://www.linkedin.com/in/atuljkamble)